Firecracker Plant Aesculus pavia

 -

-Red Buckeye is a small, deciduous tree or shrub that may grow 15 to 25 feet tall.
-It is native to coastal and Piedmont areas in NC.
 It is quite ornamental in spring when tubular, red flowers appear in 6 to 8 inch upright clusters that last for about a month and attract hummingbirds and butterflies.
 Flowers are followed by 1 to 3 shiny brown seeds contained in a three-parted smooth husk which can be numerous.
-The attractive palmate leaves usually fall by the end of September.
+The fruit is not edible by humans but squirrels love them.
+The attractive palmate leaves turn red and usually fall by the end of September.

-Red Buckeye prefers partial shade in moist well-drained soil.
-It will tolerate full sun, is pH adaptable and will grow in a variety of soil types.
-Use this tree in woodland or naturalized areas, as a specimen, along ponds and streams or in a wildlife garden.
+Use this plant in woodland or naturalized areas, as a specimen, along ponds and streams, or in a wildlife garden.

 Insects, Diseases, or Other Plant Problems: Leaf blotch can be a problem for this plant.
-Leaf, stem and fruit drop can be messy.
+Leaf, stem, and fruit drop can be messy.

 - Profile Video: